-The MLAS Program attracts students from a wide range of professional backgrounds and life experiences.
+UNC Asheville's MLAS Program was founded in 1988.
+Since then, we have attracted students from a wide range of professional backgrounds and life experiences.
 Some are recent college graduates, others are mid-career professionals, while others have concluded their working careers but wish to advance their formal education.
-Many students face considerable professional, social and family responsibilities, yet their passion for engaging the world of ideas in the company of equally talented and dedicated peers motivates them to pursue this truly unique graduate degree.
+Many students face considerable professional, social, and family responsibilities, yet their passion for engaging in the world of ideas in the company of equally talented and dedicated peers motivates them to pursue this truly unique graduate degree.
 There is no “typical” MLAS student, only eager students who address common themes and problems from multiple perspectives.
-UNC Asheville's MLAS Program was founded in 1988.

 Linkage to UNC Asheville Mission

 The MLAS Program extends the interdisciplinary focus of UNC Asheville’s undergraduate curriculum.
 As UNC Asheville’s only graduate program, the MLAS builds on the public liberal arts culture of the campus community.
 Like the undergraduate mission, MLAS extends students' intellectual resources, promotes openness to new ideas and tolerance for differences, stimulates students to find connections between their lifelong learning and their personal and professional lives, and encourages a lifelong commitment to learning.

 The following Student Learning Outcomes (SLOs) have been adopted by the MLAS Program at UNC Asheville: